Compare Nelson Car Rental Deals

-There's a range of rental companies operating at Nelson Airport.
-Big-name international brands like Avis and Hertz are trusted and familiar, but there's also a number of independent local brands, many offering very competitive prices.
+There's a range of car hire companies operating at Nelson Airport.
+Big-name international brands like Avis and Hertz are well known and trusted.
+There are also independent local brands offering competitive prices.

-The good news is that you'll find them all here.
+The good news is that you'll find them here and can easily compare their best deals.

-We bring together all the leading rental vehicle brands, as well as many of the independents - meaning you don't have waste time trawling the Internet for options or pay exorbitant walk-up prices at the airport rental counter.
+This means you don't have waste time trawling the Internet looking for options.
+Or have to pay exorbitant walk-up prices at the airport rental counter.

 One of the key reasons for renting a car when you’re visiting Nelson is the freedom and flexibility it offers.